akeneo/php-coupling-detector/README.md

 You can use `--output` option to display,

- - the list of class with their use violations with `default` value (default one)
+ - `default` to display the list of classes with their use statement violations
- - the count of each violation use with `count` value,
+ - `count` to display the count of use for the list of forbidden use statements
- - nothing with `none` value,
+ - `none` to display nothing (to use only the command result)

 Akeneo Coupling, Long Story Short
 ---------------------------------